InvaGir/CombineControl-Landing--Page/README.md

 # CombineControl-Landing--Page
-Landing Page for Combine Control.
+Landing Page for Combine Control - Created for www.combinecontrol.com

 To test make sure you disable the popup blocker or enable popups for your browser.